NicholasCaporusso/NKU-ASE220-assignments-01/students/XANDER_MURPHY.md

 #### [Bachelors], [Applied Software Engineering] - [Northen Kentucky University]
 *_[2027]_*
-- Any relevant coursework or academic achievements.
+- Any Experience coding simple websites and code blocks to achieve certain goals
 - Extracurricular activities or clubs you were part of.
+(N/A)

 ---

 ### Skills
-- **Technical Skills:** List your technical skills like programming languages, software, tools, etc.
+- **Technical Skills:** Experience with Java, Python, HTML, Javascript and CSS.
-- **Soft Skills:** Communication, teamwork, problem-solving, etc.
+- **Soft Skills:** Open to feedback and always available.

 ---

 ### Certifications
-- [Certification Name], Issued by [Issuing Organization] - [Date]
+- [N/A], Issued by [N/A] - [Date]
 - Another relevant certification with details.

 ---

 ### Projects
-#### [Project Title]
+#### [Online Web Store]
-- A brief description of the project.
+- A simple HTML page using javascript and CSS to populate a web store page pulling from a json database.
-- Technologies used and your role in the project.
+- Using basic web development tools such as HTML, Javascript, and CSS.

 #### [Another Project Title]
 - Description of this project.